You Can Get a COVID-19 Booster and a Flu Shot At Once—Plus Other Booster Qs

 Is Brookdale making booster shots available to its residents?

-Much more news on boosters is expected in the coming weeks, so to stay up-to-date make sure to visit the CDC’s COVID-19 site regularly.
+To stay up-to-date on COVID-19 prevention and treatment, make sure to visit the CDC’s COVID-19 site regularly.

 The above is shared for informational purposes only.
 We are not infectious disease experts and you should consult with trusted, independent, reputable sources before acting on any content on this website, especially if you have a medical condition or are at increased risk for contracting COVID-19.
 The content is not intended to be a substitute for professional medical or health advice.
 Never disregard professional medical or health advice or delay in seeking it because of something you have read on our site.